project-bluebird/dodo/Specification.md

 **Return value:** `TRUE` if successful.
 Otherwise an exception is thrown.

 **Description:** Request aircraft to change heading toward the waypoint.
+The waypoint must exist on the aircraft route.